When you’ve been the victim of a driver’s negligence in Virginia, you can claim payment for many damages. They include:

 If you are unfortunate enough to have sustained an injury that requires long term recovery, and you anticipate lost future earnings, Virginia law does permit you to claim lost future earnings.
 However, again, you must have the proof to back it up.
 Because it’s unlikely an insurance company is going to agree simply.

 What exact evidence is required to show lost future earnings really depends on the case.
 And if your case requires a claim for lost future earnings, you will likely need to work with an attorney to discuss exactly how to prove the claim.

 What if my injury required me to change jobs, I get paid more now, but I liked my old job better?

 If Virginia, this claim is called Loss of Earning Capacity.
 And what it really boils down to is losing your ability to choose how to earn your living.
-What exact value the claim is worth will of course depend on the facts of your case.
-But it’s something that you shouldn’t over look.
+What exact value the claim is worth will, of course, depends on the facts of your case.
+But it’s something that you shouldn’t overlook.